-- (a) The Director of the Small and Disadvantaged Business Utilization is known in GSA as the Associate Administrator, Office of Small and Disadvantaged Business Utilization (AA OSDBU). - (b) The AA OSDBU delegates duties to Small Business Technical Advisors (SBTAs) for each region through written appointment.
+- (a) The Associate Administrator, Office of Small Business Utilization (AA OSBU) is the Director of Small and Disadvantaged Business Utilization in GSA. - (b) The AA OSBU delegates duties to Small Business Technical Advisors (SBTAs) for each region through written appointment.
 All references to SBTA in this part refer to the SBTA designated to support his/her service or region, whichever is applicable. - (c) Contracting officers shall work with the designated SBTA for their region or service.